Grounded-DI/DI-Education/README.md

 ## The Logic-Safe Learning Universe
 **Education powered by principles, not predictions.**

 Welcome, parents!
-Wondering why this app is different?
+Wondering why Grounded DI's apps different?
 Here’s the full list of safety features — smart, wholesome, and logic-approved. 💡👨‍👩‍👧‍👦

 ---